S. Amin Tabish: Academics

 Tabish served as a Medical Council of India Inspector/Assessor from 2010 to 2020.
 He has been a selection expert for faculty positions at AIIMS, SGPGI Lucknow, and Qassim University.

 He has been a visiting professor at universities in Saudi Arabia and acted as an external examiner for AIIMS New Delhi, Nizam's Institute of Medical Sciences Hyderabad, and the National Board of Examinations (India).

 Tabish contributed chapters to the Jammu and Kashmir Board of School Education syllabus for 7th through 10th classes.
 He served as the Founder Editor-in-Chief of the International Journal of Health Sciences published by Qassim University in Saudi Arabia from January 2007 to December 2009.

 He introduced MSc Nursing at the Nursing College of SKIMS and facilitated PhD programs in nursing for several candidates.
 Tabish also played a key role in establishing the Jammu & Kashmir Nursing Council.

-Additionally, he contributed to the establishment of the Department of Surgical Gastroenterology at SKIMS during 2004–2005.
+He also contributed to the establishment of the Department of Surgical Gastroenterology at SKIMS during 2004–2005.